Why Are Cats So Soft? Here Are 5 Fascinating Reasons!

 In comparison, a poorly nourished cat will have a dull, thin, and coarse coat.
 This condition will make your kitty prone to skin problems as its coat isn’t as efficient in protecting them from harsh elements.

-So if you want your cat to have a soft coat, you should invest in pet food that matches its needs.
+So if you want your cat to be one of the softest cats, you should invest in pet food that matches its needs.
 You can also consult your cat’s veterinarian for recommendations.

 3. Your cat is well-groomed.